Everyone has heard of HDR (High Dynamic Range) Photography as it has made quite a spectacular entrance into digital photography’s world.

-1. Digital camera (a DSLR preferably)
+- Digital camera (a DSLR preferably)

-2. Tripod (multiple exposures)
+Tripod (multiple exposures)

 An image-editing tool like Adobe Photoshop

-4. HDR software (like Photomatix Pro or other) (optional)
+HDR software (like Photomatix Pro or other) (optional)

-Although you can shoot without a tripod through shooting hand-held in brackets and use the HDR software to align the images automatically, shooting with a tripod is recommended to gain the best results.
+Although you can shoot without a tripod by shooting hand-held in brackets and using the HDR software to align the images automatically, shooting with a tripod is recommended to gain the best results.